Hohenzoler/optyka/README.md

 <div align="center">

-# Optics
+# Optics Enhanced
-Optics is a Python-based simulator of optic phenomenons.
-It uses the Pygame library for app development.
+Optics enhanced is fork of [Optics](https://github.com/Hohenzoler/optyka), which has (will have) more features.
 </div>

 ## Showcase